kubeflow/website/content/en/docs/gke/private-clusters.md

        * [kubeflow/gcp-blueprints#38](https://github.com/kubeflow/gcp-blueprints/issues/38) is tracking
           tools to automate this

-* Google Container Registry(GCR) images can't be pulled
+* Google Container Registry (GCR) images can't be pulled.

   * This likely indicates an issue with access to private GCR; this could be an issue with